Introduction to Special Events Management

 - Evaluate the success of an event.

-CONV 1021 Volunteer Event Management is divided into five modules, with each module further divided into topics as follows:
+CONV 1021, Introduction to Special Event Management, is divided into five modules, with each module further divided into topics as follows:

 Module 1: The World of Event Management

 Module 2: The Process of Event Design